jamesroberts/fastwsgi/performance_benchmarks/PERFORMANCE.md

 ## Simple WSGI application benchmarks

-This group of benchmarks were compares how a simple "Hello World" WSGI application performs with varying underlying WSGI servers.
+This group of benchmarks compares how a simple "Hello World" WSGI application performs with varying underlying WSGI servers.

 ```python
 import fastwsgi